 Hire a pro to make your book look exactly like it came from one of the Big 5 publishing houses.

-- Vanity logos (CreateSpace, Lulu, Author House, etc.) are a no-no, especially CreateSpace, which is owned by Amazon (generally disliked by bookstore owners).
+- Self-publishing service company logos (Amazon, Lulu, BookBaby, Author House, etc.) are a no-no, especially Amazon which is generally disliked by bookstore owners.

 - Publisher (imprint) name and logo that doesn’t sound like it might be a real imprint.

 - No publisher logo on spine, title page, and copyright page.

 - An ISBN that belongs to a service or vanity press.
 (More about ISBNs, here.)